Web Data Connectors in Tableau Server

 tsm data-access web-data-connectors allow -r false command.

 If the server experiences problems with adding connectors to the safe list, you can examine the log files.
 Be sure to check the log files on both the initial server node and on the other nodes that are running the gateway process.
-For more information about log files, Server Log File Locations.
+For more information about log files, Tableau Server Logs and Log File Locations.

 If the issue is that Tableau Server will not refresh an extract that was created by a WDC, make sure that the